Selling Emission Offsets to the Province

 B.C. manages its portfolio of offsets on behalf of all provincial public sector organizations in support of our commitment to carbon neutrality.

-Selling offset units to the province begins with the submission of a completed Project Information Document (DOCX, 75 KB).
-The assessment process is multi-staged, and includes an evaluation of the project attributes against those listed in the Desirable Offset Project Criteria (PDF, 216 KB).
+Selling offset units to the province begins with the submission of a completed Project Information Document (Attachment B, DOCX, 73 KB).
+The assessment process is multi-staged, and includes an evaluation of the project attributes against those listed in the Desirable Offset Project Criteria (Attachment A, PDF, 222 KB).

-Qualifying offset project proponents are invited to enter into Offset Purchase Agreements (PDF, 273 KB).
+Qualifying offset project proponents are invited to enter into Offset Purchase Agreements (Attachment C, PDF, 738 KB).
 These agreements have standardized terms and conditions.
 Key commercial terms, such as volumes, pricing and delivery dates can be negotiated.